 Fundations® is based on scientific reading research demonstrating that reading is the intersection of five critical components: phonemic awareness and phonics (also referred to as alphabetics), fluency, vocabulary, and comprehension.
-In fact, they are specified as critical foundational reading skills in states' college-and career-readiness standards, as well as the National Reading Panel report (National Institute of Child Health and Human Development, 2000).
+In fact, they are specified by the National Reading Panel report (National Institute of Child Health and Human Development, 2000).